 Forward Matrices of the camera that took it are written into every DNG converted raw file, bless Adobe’s soul.
 I lifted the ones for the D610 from there and Bradford-adapted XYZD50 -> sRGBD65 matrices from Bruce Lindbloom’s site in order to produce the final raw-converted image:

 The colors are now what they should be for display by software or devices that expect data in the sRGB color space.
-Just in case you are wondering this image looks virtually identical to one produced by Nikon’s Capture NX-D raw converter with the ‘Flat’ profile.
+Just in case you were wondering this image looks virtually identical to one produced by Nikon’s Capture NX-D raw converter with the ‘Flat’ profile.
 However it does not look very incisive because of the poor contrast ratio of our monitors.

 7. Apply Gamma